team-telnyx/webrtc/README.md

 ## Examples

-We've included a few [React examples](examples/react) to help you get started.
-This library can be used with any framework of your choosing.
+We've included a few [examples in React](examples/react) to help you get started.
+This library is not limited to React and can be used with any JavaScript framework of your choosing.

 ```
 cd examples/react